drewt/ufibers/README.md

 Since ufibers is written partially in assembly language, it is not portable between architectures.
 However, the asembly language routines are small and self-contained, so it should be fairly easy to port for someone with working knowledge of the target architecture.
-Currently ufibers supports the x86 and x86\_64 architectures.
+Currently ufibers supports the x86, x86\_64 and ARM architectures.

 Building